Daily Discipline #113

-Human nature is attributed to all men -- even those who do not love God or even know Him.
-Therefore the acknowledgement and love of God which give us entrance into His kingdom are not a part of our nature.
-But the real dignity of man (which distinguishes him from animals) is that he has a capacity for God and for eternity.
-There is in man a dormant capacity, which nothing but contact with God and the touch of the Holy Spirit can bring into life.
+Human nature is attributed to all of us -- even those who do not know God.
+Therefore the acknowledgement and love of God which give us entrance into His kingdom are not part of our human nature.
+But the real dignity of man (distinguishing us from animals) is that we has a capacity for God and for eternity.
+There is in us a dormant capacity, which nothing but contact with God and the touch of the Holy Spirit can bring into life.

-Day 13- Man is born as if dead and needing to be quickened by a higher power before he can live and be of use.
+Day 13- Man is born spiritually dead and needs to be quickened by a higher power before we come alive spiritually to God.
 We see this dormant capacity all throughout nature.
 For example: most caterpillars will die.
 But with the correct circumstances some will transform and become butterflies.
-The Bible also gives the example of a kernel of wheat.
+The Bible gives the example of a kernel of wheat.

 John 12: 24